triwai/AntiCrack/README.md

 ---

 **⚠️ Security Notice**: This protection system is designed to be robust, but no anti-cheat system is 100% unbreakable.
 Continuous updates and monitoring are essential for maintaining security effectiveness.

+# If you need to create your own anti-cheat or anti-crack, send a friend request to @thisistriwai on DISCORD